semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

 Over time, users modify the Rule Board with rules specific to their codebase's security or business goals.

-:::tip Try Semgrep Zero Config Scanning (Beta)
+:::tip Try Semgrep Zero-config Scanning (Beta)
-Semgrep Zero Config Scanning enables you to quickly onboard or add many repositories without configuring a CI job.
+Semgrep Zero-config Scanning enables you to quickly onboard or add many repositories without configuring a CI job.
 This feature is available for users of GitHub Free or Team tiers.
 Contact [sales@semgrep.com](sales@semgrep.com) to try it out.
 :::

 #### Option A: Scanning a local repository through Semgrep CLI